Specialties

 - General

-- Describe symptoms and signs in those patients presenting with a pneumothorax (CR3)
+- Describe symptoms and signs of pneumothorax (CR3)

-- List causes and describe the pathogenesis of pneumothorax (CR3)
+- Learn the risk factors and describe the pathogenesis of pneumothorax (CR3)

 - Describe investigations used to confirm the diagnosis of pneumotharax (CR3)

-- Describe conservative, medical and surgical management of pneumothorax (CR3)
+- Describe conservative, medical and surgical management of pneumothorax and when each should be considered (CR3)

 - Describe how an underwater chest drain is managed on a day to day basis on the ward (CR3)